MkM630/Work-1/README.md

-It is just a landing page of a food delevery.<br>
+It is just a landing page of a food delevery site.<br>
 Work only HTML and Core CSS.